matthewschacherbauer/VMware-Log-Insight-Content-Packs/README.md

 ### Microsoft RD Licensing Manager

-Monitor the Remote Desktop Licensing Manager for important events that may impact service.
+This Content Pack monitors the activity and issued licenses from the Microsoft Remote Desktop Licensing Manager service.

 * Activity for issuing and renewing licenses
 * Track the quantity of version and type of licenses issued